nydailynews/style/README.md

 More reading about code comments: [Code Tells You How, Comments Tell You Why](https://blog.codinghorror.com/code-tells-you-how-comments-tell-you-why/)

+## Fundamental code design decisions
-## Religious battles / things some people feel strongly about
+Previously titled “_Religious battles / things some people feel strongly about_”

 ### Spaces vs. tabs